freeformz/icanhazdowntime.org/content/post/deploying-go-heroku-docker.md

 +++
 date = "2015-08-18T10:11:50-07:00"
-description = "Using the Heroku docker cli plugin to deploy a Go application to Heroku." keywords = ["go", "heroku"] categories = ["go", "heroku"] title = "Deploying Go Apps to Heroku with Docker" published = true
+description = "Using the Heroku Docker cli plugin to deploy a Go application to Heroku." keywords = ["go", "heroku", "docker"] categories = ["go", "heroku", "docker"] title = "Deploying Go Apps to Heroku with Docker" published = true
 +++